 A review of norm- and criterion-referenced growth and achievement charts for PARCC support these definitions.
 In general, students who meet expectations on PARCC assessments that consistently have growth below the 35th percentile will not be meeting expectations within a few years.
-For example, a student who starts at level four/ level five in grade three who continues to have growth at or below the 35 percentile will not be meeting expectations by grade eight.
+For example, a student who starts at level four/level five in grade three who continues to have growth at or below the 35 percentile will not be meeting expectations by grade eight.
 Conversely, a review of the PARCC data shows that an SGP of 70 of higher is generally needed to improve performance over time.
-For example, a student who starts at the level two/ level three cut score in grade three will need to consistently demonstrate growth above the 70th percentile to reach level four performance by grade eight in mathematics.
+For example, a student who starts at the level two/level three cut score in grade three will need to consistently demonstrate growth above the 70th percentile to reach level four performance by grade eight in mathematics.
 Two years of data will be combined for calculation of each school's Student Growth Index.
-Based on 2017-18 and 2018-19 previous data, Rhode Island set the following weights and cut scores.
-RIDE will revisit and possibly reset the weights and cut scores when RICAS assessment data are available for 2017-18 and 2018-19.
+Based on 2017-18 and 2018-19, Rhode Island set the following weights and cut scores.